pivotal/docs-tap/cli-plugins/insight/triaging-vulnerabilities.hbs.md

 - `PKG-NAME` and `PKG-VERSION` are the name and version of the Application and OS package affected by the vulnerability
 - `IMG-DIGEST` is the digest of the image that contains the affected Application and OS package
-- `AG-UID` is the unique identifier for the workload that contains the image
-  - If your workload was deployed with Tanzu CLI, you can find its unique identifier with the command:
+- `AG-UID` is the unique identifier for the workload that contains the image.
+If your workload was deployed with Tanzu CLI, you can find its unique identifier with the command:

     ```console
     kubectl get workload $MY_WORKLOAD_NAME --namespace $MY_WORKLOAD_NAMESPACE --output jsonpath='{.metadata.uid}'